Superstorm Sandy made $3.7 billion worse due to sea level rise in N.J.

-During Superstorm Sandy in October 2012, sea level rise brought water further inland and kept sea water on normally dry ground longer than usual, adding an approximate $3.7 billion in damage to New Jersey, according to a study published Tuesday by Nature Communications.
+During Superstorm Sandy in October 2012, sea level rise brought water further inland and kept sea water on normally dry ground longer than usually, adding an approximate $3.7 billion in damage to New Jersey, according to a study published by Nature Communications.

-The study, performed by Climate Central of Princeton, Stevens Institute of Technology and Rutgers University indicates that $3.7 billion figure, 12.8% of the $29.5 billion total damage in the Garden State, was the 50th percentile between the $2.2 billion to $7 billion range the research showed.
+The study, performed by Climate Central of Princeton, Stevens Institute of Technology and Rutgers University says the $3.7 billion amount, 12.8% of the $29.4 billion total damage in the Garden State, was the 50th percentile between the $2.2 billion to $7.0 billion range the research showed.

-"This should be a wake up call for the public, but really, for the government...
-It shows two things: We have to do a much better job at mitigation and adaptation and we have to reduce greenhouse gases significantly," said Jeff Tittel, Former Director of the New Jersey Sierra Club.

-In the New York City tri state area, including all of New Jersey, New York and Connecticut, sea levels have risen roughly four inches in the century before the 2012 storm made landfall in Brigantine, according to the authors of the study.
+In the New York City tri state area, including all of New Jersey, New York and Connecticut, sea levels have risen roughly four inches in the century before the 2012 storm made landfall in Brigantine, according to the authors.
 However, the impacts have been far more pronounced in South Jersey.
 Sea levels have risen roughly 16 inches in that time in Atlantic City, according to the National Oceanic and Atmospheric Administration (NOAA).

 "This study is the first to isolate the sea level rise effects attributable to human activities and put a dollar sign to the additional coastal flooding damage they cause.
 If we were to calculate the costs of all coastal flooding damage they cause.
 It would provide clarity on the severe damage we are inflicting on ourselves and our planet and hopefully add urgency to doing more to prevent it," said Philip Orton, research associate professor, Stevens Institute of Technology.